-I am moving to Binghamton in the next few weeks to live with my girlfriend "C" who I am in a long-term committed open-relationship with.
+I moved to Binghamton in December to live with my fiance "C" who I am in a long-term committed open-relationship with.
 She knows I'm on here; we both date outside our relationship.
 I'm not looking to replace her, I love her.
 I'm not looking for someone to date both of us, just me.
 At this point, I'm mostly looking to meet new people for friends as I don't know a lot of people in Binghamton, maybe more if there's mutual interest in that kind of relationship.

 I grew up in Connecticut but my heart belongs to Brooklyn where I've lived most of my adult life.
 I've lived all over the East Coast, most recently Washington DC.
 NYC will always be home for me though.

 I'm usually initially quiet in large groups, leading people to think I'm shy, but actually I just like listening to people (also, people-watching) more than being the center of attention.
 I'm coming to embrace being a slight introvert.

 I am completely committed to paper-and-binding books and will never own a Nook or Kindle or other e-book-reader.
 I love books: the weight and heft, the texture of printing paper, the smell of old books, the smoothness of the cover.

 Other things I am passionate about: tea, smart growth, sustainable development, sex/gender equality, LGBTQ... rights, conservation, history, public transit, modern art, sex, gourmet food, kissing (An incomplete list.)